-You need to make sure that you do your category and keyword research.
-You need to do it well before you think about publishing on Amazon or any other online retailer.
+You need to make sure that you do your Amazon category and keyword research.
+It’s always better to do this well before you think about publishing on Amazon or any other online retailer.

 Competitive research is essential if you want to sell books in today’s book market.

 You want to make sure that readers can find your book.
-But you also want to place your book in areas that are less competitive.
+But you also want to place your book in less competitive areas.

-However, you must also be sure that there are real sales happening for the keywords and categories you choose.
+However, you must also be sure that real sales are happening for the keywords and categories you choose.

 There are some free tools available, but they don’t give you much data to work with.

-Think of it like positioning in a bookstore.
+Think of it as positioning in a bookstore.
 You want to position your book where book buyers can find it.

-To find the best keywords you start with a basic seed keyword.
-Then you can analyse each suggestion to dig deeper.
+To find the best keywords, you start with a basic seed keyword.
+Then you can analyze each suggestion to dig deeper.

-There are also tools to investigate competitors in your genre as well as tools to find keywords for Amazon Ads.
+There are also tools to investigate competitors in your genre and to find keywords for Amazon Ads.

 Take a quick look at how quick and easy it is to do truly competitive keyword research for your book.

-You can only be as good as the writing tools you use.
+You can only be as good as the writing software and tools you use.

 If you have already started writing your book in a word processor, you can easily import your work in progress into Scrivener and ProwritingAid.
 You will certainly notice the difference it makes.

-It won’t cost much at all to arm yourself with the very best tools you need for the job.
+It won’t cost you a lot to arm yourself with the very best tools and writing software for authors that you need for the job.